wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 Labrador Wildlife Division, unpublished data).
 During the 1990s, population density reached ~300 animals and anecdotal evidence suggests caribou were first seen on nearby islands during this same period.
-Increased competition for resources on Fogo due to this increase in density could have precipitated movement to other islands.
+Increased competition for resources on Fogo Island due to this increase in density could have precipitated movement to other islands.

 Forage limitation and over-grazing is a major concern for caribou populations and can lead to reduced female reproductive success